 Like G Suite, Office 365 combines an intuitive email interface (Outlook) with a number of other useful business features, like cloud-based access to Microsoft Word, Excel, and PowerPoint.
 HostGator customers can now upgrade their plan to include access to Office 365 features.
-Find details on each available plan and how to get it set up here.
+Find details on available plans and how to get it set up here.

 For Apple users, Mac Mail is the built-in mail client on your computer.
 HostGator customers can set up forwarding to your Mac Mail account following these instructions.
 And anyone wanting to access email from an iPhone can follow these.

-Step 6: Set up your name and image.
+6. Add your name and image.

 You can personalize how you show up in people’s inboxes further by adding your name and photo to your business email account.
 The details for doing this will depend on the email client you chose.

 In Gmail, you can update your photo by clicking on the G Suite icon in the top right of your inbox, then clicking Change at the bottom of the circle that appears.

 Or you can change both your image and name by clicking on the Google Account button right next to the circle, selecting Personal Info, and filling in the information.